Call for Applications: 2019 HWW National Predoctoral Career Diversity Residential Summer Workshop

 This is an in-residence workshop.
 As such, all participants, regardless of regular place of domicile, will be housed in private apartments.
 The costs of lodging are included in the fellowship.
 Staying in the provided housing is required as a condition of acceptance this fellowship.
 Details about lodging will be provided to those selected for the workshop.

 Summer 2019—July 15th through August 2nd.
 Workshop sessions take place from approximately 9am to 5pm, Monday through Friday, for three weeks.
 Fellows are required to attend all workshop events and are strongly discouraged from traveling during the workshop.
-While there are no events scheduled during weekends, the CHF will circulate a list of interesting and exciting activities happening around Chicago that students are welcome to explore on their own.
+While there are no events scheduled during weekends, we will circulate a list of interesting and exciting activities happening around Chicago that students are welcome to explore on their own.

 All applicants must be enrolled in a doctoral degree program in a humanities or humanistic social science discipline at a PhD-granting institution within the United States.
 Applicants may be at any stage of their doctoral work, but they cannot have already received the doctoral degree at the time the workshop takes place.
 Ideally, applicants will have completed some coursework towards their doctoral degree, and they may have been advanced to candidacy but are not yet finishing their dissertations.
 International students are eligible to apply, but are responsible for confirming their registration and eligibility status at their home universities; HWW is not responsible for issuing visa paperwork.